 It may be little more than a glorified sparring session, but the betting on Mike Tyson versus Roy Jones Jr has commenced and online bookmakers are siding with ‘Iron Mike’.

-Two of the biggest names in boxing history will meet in an ‘exhibition fight’ on September 12 in Los Angeles, and SportNation are the first to open a book, siding with Tyson at 5/7.
+Two of the biggest names in boxing history will meet in an eight-round ‘exhibition fight’ on November 28 in Los Angeles, and SportNation were the first to open a book, siding with Tyson at 5/7.

-That makes Jones Jr – the younger man but also the smaller – a 21/20 slight underdog in a fight many appear to be looking forward to despite the two fighters’ advancing years.
+That made Jones Jr – the younger man but also the smaller – a 21/20 slight underdog in a fight many appear to be looking forward to despite the two fighters’ advancing years.

 Tyson is 54 and has not fought since losing to Irishman Kevin McBride in 2005, while 51-year old Jones has kept himself busy at a low level over the years without properly retiring, last fighting in 2018.